As conflicts rage abroad, a fractured Congress tries to rally support for historic global challenges - The Boston Globe

 Senate negotiators have had to navigate both the explosive politics of border policy as well as one of the most complex areas of American law.

-“This is a tightrope, but we are still on it,” said Sen. Chris Murphy, the lead Democratic negotiator.
+“This is a tightrope, but we are still on it,” said Senator Chris Murphy, the lead Democratic negotiator.

-At one point during the negotiations, McConnell felt compelled to stress the urgency to administration officials and impose a deadline to reach a border deal in time for the agreement to be drafted into legislative provisions before the end of the year.

-With the negotiations still plodding along, McConnell called White House chief of staff Jeff Zients on Dec.
-7 and said a deal must be reached within five days — a message that the Kentucky Republican emphasized to President Joe Biden himself when the two men spoke later that day, according to a person familiar with the discussions.

 The White House's strategy of including Republican priorities such as Israel aid and border security in the package has also raised several thorny issues for Democrats.